 • Project

-• South
+• Southeast

-• Industry Analytics
+• Industry Analytics and Strategy

 • State

-• Health Care & Social Assistance
+• Healthcare and Social Assistance

-Responding to Healthcare Challenges Facing the Commonwealth of Virginia
+Responding to Healthcare Challenges in Virginia

 The Challenge

-The COVID-19 pandemic brought issues surrounding the stability of supply chains for medical supplies to the forefront of emergency preparedness efforts of private and public sectors globally and at every level of government.
+The COVID-19 pandemic brought the destabilization of the supply chain for medical supplies to the forefront of emergency preparedness efforts of private and public sectors globally and at every level of government.
 The pandemic laid bare weaknesses in the existing system that led to shortages of critical supplies relied upon by healthcare workers, first responders, and other professionals to treat patients, keep the public safe, and protect their own health.
 The pandemic also demanded new ways for health systems to conduct business.
-And, as there was no “playbook” for the pandemic, a full assessment of how the health system performed was needed, with recommendations to mitigate weaknesses and put in place operational improvements to manage next phases of this pandemic and other mass scale public health events in the future.

 The Solution